Abu Dhabi lifts Green Pass: Residents flock to malls as Covid-19 rules ease

-The country has over 40 multidisciplinary free zones, and both expatriates and foreign investors are allowed to have full ownership of companies
+Over 195.9 million PCR tests have been conducted in the country so far

-Shopping malls in the UAE Capital have been witnessing an increase in footfall following the removal of green pass requirement for shoppers to access facilities.
+Shopping malls in the UAE Capital have been witnessing an increase in footfall following the removal of Green Pass requirement.

-Not requiring a Green Pass and wearing of masks has been made optional at all open and closed facilities following easing of Covid-19 measures that came into effect from Monday, November 7.
+The requirement was scrapped and mask-wearing was made optional as the country lifted all Covid-19 restrictions from Monday, November 7.

-The Green Pass on Al Hosn app has been a mandatory requirement for all shoppers to access all shopping malls in Abu Dhabi.
-It was implemented in June 2021 to curb the spread of Covid-19.
+The Green Pass on Al Hosn app had been a requirement for all shoppers to access all malls in Abu Dhabi since June 2021.
+It was among the precautionary measures put in place to curb the spread of Covid-19.

-Bhupinder Singh, General Manager of Dalma Mall says the lifting of all Covid restrictions, including the Green Pass, had a positive impact on markets.
-It has led to an increase in the number of people visiting the mall.
+Bhupinder Singh, general manager of Dalma Mall, says the lifting of all Covid restrictions, including the Green Pass, had a positive impact on markets.

 “We are seeing more shoppers coming to the mall since the lifting of the Green Pass restrictions.
 We expect the footfall to increase even more over the coming days,” he said.